bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the const dansRoll and const zoesRoll because it is printing off the console.log in personalDice.
+"Dan" and "Zoe" are parameters that will be passed in to the personDice problem and the results will be remembers.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Each time is random number between 1 and 6.
+It will always be a number in this range, but the number could change every time.

 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? \

+newRoll can only be accessed inside of the anonymous function ().

 ### Task 2c - Exit Ticket